keepitonthedownlaod/triple-ten-project/README.md

 2. Install the required libraries by running `pip install -r requirements.txt`.
 3. Navigate to the project directory and run `streamlit run app.py`.
 4. Open a web browser and navigate to [http://localhost:8501](http://localhost:8501) to access the application.

+I am not sure what happened to my original EDA notebook.
+I somehow managed to clear it out entirely and didn't even notice.
+I can't believe I did that.
+Thank you for your review and encouragement.
+This was the most challenging project for me so far.
+I have corrected the app and updated my directory with my EDA notebook.
+The app didn't give me an error so I hope everything is correct and current.